SoftVarE-Group/kc-for-fmanalysis-evaluation/README.md

 docker pull ghcr.io/sundermannc/kcfm23:eval
 ```

 Now we are ready to run a container with one or multiple run configurations.
-For instance, the following example starts a docker container from the image ```rp:nc-latest```, with the name test, allocates a tty for the container process (-it flags), and runs all run configurations that are included in the test directory and its subdirectories.
+For instance, the following example starts docker containers from the image ```kcfm23:eval```, evaluating the compilers of the respective target language.
 ```
 docker run --name bdd -d ghcr.io/sundermannc/kcfm23:eval run_configurations/bdd.yaml docker run --name sdd -d ghcr.io/sundermannc/kcfm23:eval run_configurations/sdd.yaml docker run --name ddnnf -d ghcr.io/sundermannc/kcfm23:eval run_configurations/ddnnf.yaml docker run --name eadt -d ghcr.io/sundermannc/kcfm23:eval run_configurations/eadt.yaml
 ```

 You can get the result data by copying it from the container onto your system.
 Therefore, you can use the following command which accesses the test container and copies the results directory into the ```DET_PATH_ON_HOST```.
 This can simply be the current working directory (i.e. ./).
 ```